aswinss18/Earthquake-visualiser/README.md

 ### 📏 Distance Calculations

 - All earthquake markers show distance from your location in popups
-- Distances displayed in meters (< 1km) or kilometers
+- Distances displayed in meters (< 1 km) or kilometers
 - Uses the Haversine formula for accurate geographic calculations

 ### 🔒 Privacy & Permissions